leanprover/vscode-lean4/README.md

 ## Installing the extension and Lean 4
 1. Install the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).
-1. Open a folder containing .lean code using VS Code.
+1. Open a folder containing Lean code (files with the `.lean` extension) using VS Code.
 It is recommended that you open a folder that is configured using [lake](https://github.com/leanprover/lake) which is a lean package configuration tool.
-1. Open a `.lean` file and type in `#eval 1`.
+1. Open a Lean source file and type in `#eval 1`.
 The extension should display a blue underline below `#eval`.
 Upon hovering over it, a hover panel reporting the result of the evaluation should pop up.
-When hovering over the `1`, a hover panel displaying the type of `1` should pop up.
+When hovering over the `1`, a hover panel displaying the type of `1` should pop up saying `1 : Nat` meaning 1 is a Natural number.
 1. If `Lean` is not yet installed on your system you will see a prompt like this:
 ![prompt](vscode-lean4/media/install-elan.png)
 1. Click the "Install Lean using Elan" option and enter any options that appear